nepdavis/minimal-mistakes/resume/index.md

 ## Programming Languages

 For the past two years my main language has been **Python**.
 I have used it extensively for data manipulation, analysis and machine learning, and algorithm development.
+That experience includes widely used packages such as NumPy, SciPy, sci-kit learn, TensorFlow, matplotlib, folium, bokeh, networkx, CVXPY, and more.

+I also have experience with **C/C++**, mainly using it for algorithm development and in various coursework.

+Other languages I have exposure to or some experience with are:
+* **Java**, through various coursework
+* **Matlab**, testing out statistical approaches
+* **Julia**, after trying it out and comparing it to Pythona and Matlab